What IOU Foundation Graduates Have to Say?

 Lisa Shaffner Dual PhD, 2011, Universidad Central de Nicaragua/Universidad Azteca, NCC, LPCMH, http://www.gbc.edu/faculty/shaffner/index.html

 The faculty in psychology gave me the foundation to establish my career as a licensed therapist and instructor of psychology.

 Intercultural Open University Foundation allowed me the freedom to use my clinical experience as part of my dissertation research.
 I was an active participant throughout my entire educational process, from my dissertation proposal to its completion.
-My attraction to Intercultural Open University Foundation was the highly credentialed faculty, its affordiabilty, and the dual degree program with the Universidad Azteca and the Universidad Central de Nicaragua
+My attraction to Intercultural Open University Foundation was the highly credentialed faculty, its affordiabilty, and the accredited dual degree program with the Universidad Azteca and the Universidad Central de Nicaragua